Health Insurance covers benefits arising out of medical expenses incurred from sickness, injury, accidents, and accidental death.

 For some providers, artificial intelligence is helping improve payment integrity while a reimagining of operations has transformed both back-end and front-end functions and collaboration.

-AI-powered computer applications are helping providers onboard and analyze thousands of new users, with integrations into health systems providing for roadmaps that allow companies to move from textbook services to tailoring offerings to the needs of the insured.
+AI-powered computer applications are helping providers onboard and analyze thousands of new users, with integrations into health systems providing roadmaps that allow companies to move from textbook services to tailoring offerings to the needs of the insured.

 Digital transformation has also forced insurers to personalize services via apps, where customers and brokers can seamlessly process information.
 Clients can view premiums and chat with company representatives, pay their premiums, or file claims – all in one app.